 The magnificent and historic Alai Darwaza, built-in Delhi, is quite spectacular, people come from far away to see its beautiful carvings.
 The Alai Darwaza is a gate which is not only huge and magnificent, but it is also a unique model of Islamic architecture.

 How to Reach Alai Darwaza

-Passengers interested in seeing the Aalai door will have to reach the premises of Delhi’s Qutab Minar.
+Passengers interested in seeing the Alai door will have to reach the premises of Delhi’s Qutab Minar.
 They can reach the Kutub Minar premises through local buses running inside Delhi or via auto-rickshaw and taxi rentals.
 You can also use the metro to reach here.